-First off, look at your LinkedIn profile and make sure it is as polished and strong as you can make it.
+Firstly, look at your LinkedIn profile and make sure it is as polished and strong as you can make it.
 There are plenty of online tutorials to help you do this.
 This will act as a shop window when people are looking at you online.

-When reaching out to people, think of interesting conversational topics to discuss rather than focusing solely on whether they are aware of any jobs.
+When reaching out to people think of interesting conversational topics to discuss rather than focusing solely on whether they are aware of any jobs.
 Think of some key industry news to discuss/get their opinion on.

 2. Consider How Urgent Your Job Search Is

 If you are currently employed use this time to try and improve your current situation at least for the short to medium term as well as investing time in finding a new role.
 Are there departments or colleagues within your current firm who might benefit from some additional support?
 This would also give you the additional benefit of some valuable experience.